mattfenwick/PeakPicker/library/list.md

 ## peak position: peak-peakclass
  - position: one of "edge", "projection", "expected empty region"

+## peak intensity
+ - peaks from the same atom may have similar intensities
+ - signal, noise, artifacts may have characteristic intensities

+## peak lineshape
+ - peaks from the same atom may have similar lineshapes
+ - signal, noise, artifacts may have characteristic lineshapes

 ## peak pattern: peak-peakclass
  - pattern: one of "phase error", "truncation"